ROSE HILL CAMPUS LINCOLN CENTER CAMPUS

 Dr. Rienti studied abroad at the Universite de Paris, Sorbonne for one year while pursuing his BA in International Political Economy and French from Fordham University.
 Upon graduating from Fordham, Dr. Rienti taught high school English at Lycee Charles le Chauve in Roissy-en-Brie, France as part of an Ambassade de France and Fulbright Commission partnership.
 He has also worked as a Financial Aid Counselor at Fordham.
 Dr. Rienti earned an MA in Humanities and Sciences from Fordham's Graduate School of Arts and Sciences a M.Phil and a Ph.D in French Literature and Culture from the Graduate Center of the City University of New York.
 His dissertation, "Reading the Restaurant: Social Class, Identity, and the Culture of Consumption in the Nineteenth Century French Novel" examines the place of the restaurant in the literary culture of the 19th century.
 Dr. Rienti has taught French courses at City College and at Fordham University and has traveled throughout France and the Francophone world.
 He has spoken at international education conferences in the US and abroad on topics including gender inbalance, diversity, and creative student financing models in study abroad programs.
 He is a dual citizen of the US and the United Kingdom.
 Since joining ISAP, Dr. Rienti has served as Coordinator for International Programs and advises students on scholarships and other sources of study abroad funding.

 Ms. Blank studied at St. Lawrence University in Canton, New York where she was an honors student in Global Studies with a concentration in African Studies and South Asian Studies.
 While in college, she had the chance to study abroad for two separate semesters in both Kenya and India.
 She considers herself a global citizen, and enjoys learning about new cultures.
 Ms. Blank has had the privilege of traveling or living abroad in parts of North Africa, East Africa, Eastern Europe, Asia and the Middle East.
-She has dedicated her professional career to international education by leading community service programs to Tanzania through Putney Student Travel, and working for in the Center for International and Intercultural Studies department at her alma mater, St. Lawernce University.
+She has dedicated her professional career to international education by leading community service programs to Tanzania through Putney Student Travel, and working for the Center for International and Intercultural Studies department at her alma mater, St. Lawernce University.
 Most recently, she worked at AFS-USA Intercultural Programs in New York City.
 In this capacity, Ms. Blank helped oversee the Kennedy-Lugar Youth Exchange and Study Program (YES Program); a public diplomacy program sponsored by the US Department of State.
-The YES Program bringssecondary aged international student scholars to study in the United States and helps raise intercultural understanding between the US and the Muslim World.
+The YES Program provides full scholarships for secondary aged international student to study in the United States and helps raise intercultural understanding between the US and the Muslim World.